 Although the recall took place four years prior to Wolfe’s accident, her family sates that she didn’t know about it, the air bag in her car was never repaired.

 “They should’ve reported this many, many, many years ago,” the family’s lawyer, Keven Dean, said in an interview.
 “The problem a lot of families have right now is they’ve put this thing to bed and it’s bringing up old memories… a lot of these vehicles have been lost or destroyed.”

 Dean is well versed in the circumstances surrounding the Takata airbags.
 The law firm he’s a part of, Motley Rice, is responsible for handling a class-action lawsuit for a large group of drivers who own vehicles fitted with Takata airbags.

-“It doesn’t matter how large a company is, they still have to be held accountable for their actions,” said Joseph Sandefur, managing partner of a top personal injury firm with an office headquartered in South Carolina.
+“It doesn’t matter how large a company is, they still have to be held accountable for their actions,” said John Bales, member of a top personal injury firm with an office headquartered in Florida.
 “If a mistake is made and the company learns that the product they produced isn’t as safe as they originally thought, or that it’s not suitable for certain environments, it’s there responsibility to let the owner of every single one of those products is aware of the issue.
 Sadly, it seems like personal injury and wrongful death lawsuits filed in civil court seem to be the only way to communicate with these large corporations that are more interested in the bottom line than preserving human lives.”

 If you have been injured as the result of a faulty product, visit https://johnbales.com/ to learn more about your rights or schedule a consultation with a personal injury attorney in your area.